bbglab/oncodrivefml/docs/source/configuration.rst

 .. warning::

-   Using the command line interface can overwrite some setting in the configuration file.
+   Using the command line interface overwrites some setting in the configuration file.
    Check how the command line interface changes the configuration in the :ref:`command line interface <inside cli>` section.